 Google changed the way we browse the Internet.
 And now, with Google Shopping Actions, the Internet behemoth is transforming the way we purchase online.

 In other words, Google Shopping allows users to purchase products from anywhere on Google.
-They can easily add any participating products to their cart, regardless of who sells it, and make simply one transaction for all of their purchases.
+They can easily add any participating products to their cart, regardless of who sells them, and make simply one transaction for all of their purchases.

 Google Shopping Actions is clearly going to change the way retailers sell and customers shop.
 Here’s why you should utilize Google Shopping Actions for your business and how to get started.